Johan Nordahl Brun: Career

 After leaving the university, Brun worked for a time as a secretary to Bishop Johan Ernst Gunnerus in Trondheim.
 He was hired as the chaplain for the parish of Byneset Church in 1772.
 In 1774, he was called to be the parish priest for the Holy Cross Church in Bergen.
 He served in this post from 1774 until 1793 when he was promoted to the position of Dean of Bergen and Nordhordland.
 In 1804, Brun was appointed bishop of the Diocese of Bjørgvin.
 He served as bishop until his death on 26 July 1816.

 Literary works

-In literary history, Brun found his place when he wrote the first Norwegian romantic nationalistic play, Einer Tambeskielver (1772).
-This play aroused a strong awakening of Norwegian spirit and was produced many times.
+Brun is recognized in literary history for writing the first Norwegian romantic nationalistic play, Einer Tambeskielver (1772), which inspired a strong awakening of Norwegian national spirit and was produced many times.
 He also wrote many poems, including Norway's first (unofficial) national anthem, "For Norge, Kiempers Fødeland" (1771), and published a book of Lutheran Hymns (1786).
 He was also the writer of the city of Bergen's anthem "Jeg Tog Min Nystæmte" (1790).